© 2010 JOY Goat Development Programme

-HistoryThis project is run by World Harvest Mission (WHM), who are active in Bundibugyo District with water, medical, educational, Bible translation and infant nutrition programmes.
+HistoryThis project was pioneered by World Harvest Mission (WHM), who are active in the

 • One of the ethnic groups in the area already milk local goats and greatly value